Before creating a MongoDB Atlas cluster, be mindful of the network IP range.

 VPC peering constraints

-Of course, when peering VPCs, the IP ranges of the subnets must not overlap.
+Naturally, when VPC peering, the IP ranges of subnets must not overlap.

 192.168.0.0/16